 What is the Eugene Lang College/Global Citizen Year fellowship?

-For the first time, Eugene Lang College is partnering with Global Citizen Year, an internationally recognized organization that seeks to unleash the potential of the next generation of global leaders.
-Lang/Global Citizen Year fellows participate in an intensive ten-month "bridge year" of service learning and leadership training in the developing world.
 While abroad, students receive world-class training and mentoring through individualized apprenticeships with local partners.
-Coursework complements these practical experiences, enabling students to develop the analytical skills needed to understand and critique complex global issues and to succeed in college.
+Coursework complements these practical experiences, enabling students to develop the analytical skills they need to understand and critique complex global issues and to succeed in college.
 Global Citizen Year fellows will find their studies and future careers enriched by the purpose, perspective, and passion that come from living abroad.

-Students who successfully complete the program requirements established by Eugene Lang College and Global Citizen Year receive up to 30 credits toward graduation from The New School.
-This means that when Global Citizen Year fellows arrive on campus as sophomores, they are eligible to waive certain courses required of first year students, putting them on track to graduate in four years.
+When Global Citizen Year fellows arrive on campus as sophomores, they are eligible to waive certain courses required of first-year students, putting them on track to graduate in four years.

 What is Global Citizen Year?